Waikato/meka/trunk/README.txt

 		This is in preparation for a future Experimenter.
 It features dynamic discovery of menu items as well: they need to be derived from "meka.gui.guichooser.AbstractMenuItemDefinition" and placed in package "meka.gui.guichooser".
 		If you want a "shortcut" button like the Explorer menu definition has, simply let the "isShortcutButton()" method return true.

+	* The MultilabelClassifier class is now (more appropriately) renamed ProblemTransformationMethod, and there is now a MultiLabelClassifier Interface.

+	* Tutorial updated to reflecct changes

+	* Minor bug fixes